 Astley Care provides Day Clubs funded by the Commonwealth Home Support Service (CHSP) which are for socially isolated people and also for people who have a family carer who is in need of a break (this is called respite care).
 We also provide socialisation in a group setting for people who are deemed eligible to receive NDIS services.

 We welcome people with dementia, Aboriginal and Torres Strait Islander people, people from the LGBTI community and people from culturally and linguistically diverse backgrounds to access our day club services.

-At all programs a range of activities are available to promote wellness, including exercises, board games, quizzes, guest speakers and concerts and the groups are regularly taken on outings.
+At all programs a range of activities are available to promote wellness, including exercises, board games, quizzes, gardening, guest speakers and concerts and the groups are regularly taken on outings.

 Clients are actively involved in planning the programs and they can choose their level of involvement in any activity.

 To attend the Day Clubs you will need to contact My Aged Care on 1800 200 422 to arrange an assessment.